jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=datasources/data-source=<data-source name>:read-attribute(name=user-name)`

 ## syntax of the operation to get the `datasources` `data-source` `valid-connection-checker-class-name`
-an `org.jboss.jca.adapters.jdbc.validconnectionchecker` that provides an (`isvalidconnectionconnection`) method to validate a connection. if an exception is returned that means the connection is invalid. this overrides the `check-valid-connection-sql` element get the `datasources` `data-source` `valid-connection-checker-class-name` attribute.
+an `org.jboss.jca.adapters.jdbc.validconnectionchecker` that provides an `isvalidconnection(connection`) method to validate a connection. if an exception is returned that means the connection is invalid. this overrides the `check-valid-connection-sql` element get the `datasources` `data-source` `valid-connection-checker-class-name` attribute.
 `/subsystem=datasources/data-source=<data-source name>:read-attribute(name=valid-connection-checker-class-name)`